 11. Learn how to Manage Stress and Anxiety

 Stress and anxiety are a vicious cocktail when it comes to wrecking self-confidence.
 When you’re highly stressed your lizard brain kicks in and your lizard brain only has a couple of options: fight or flight.
 It developed that way to save you from physical threats.
 Today’s issues require the more modern parts of your brain to help you strategise yourself out of your problems.
 You need to think clearly and you can’t do that with old lizard brain in charge.

 As always thanks for visiting and I hope this post has helped you gain some clarity over confidence-building.
-If you don’t already receive regular communication from us sign up for the Needs Profile in the sidebar so we can keep in touch.
-You can also book an online counselling appointment with Jeff below.
+If you would like a one-on-one session with Jeff please click the button below.

 To a more confident you 🙂